 xxii.
 Prospect Interest: A Prospect who wants to learn more about the Client’s product/solution.

 xxiii.
 Sales Qualified Lead (SQL): Universally accepted language to describe a Qualified Appointment (SAL) that is advancing to another stage in the sales process.
 This designation will be used in the Client Production Report to indicate Appointments that have had a successful initial meeting with Client’s sales representative expecting to advance to the next stage.

 xxiv.
 Sales Accepted Lead (SAL): Each generated sales appointment begins with the designation of SAL, the universally accepted language to describe a set appointment.
 This designation will be used in the Client Production Report to indicate Appointments that are considered qualified for the purpose of the SOW.
 SALs convert to SQLs (Sales Qualified Leads) upon being reported as an advancing opportunity by the Client sales rep.

 xxvi.
-Teleprospecting Accepted Lead (TAL): Prospect provided sales intelligence, named decision makers, and lead is qualified for sales handoff or inside sales appointment setting activities.
-Updates client’s database with sales intelligence, and new contact information when new decision makers are identified.
+Teleprospecting Accepted Lead (TAL): Prospect provided sales intelligence, named decision-makers, and the lead is qualified for sales handoff or inside sales appointment setting activities.
+Updates the client’s database with sales intelligence, and new contact information when new decision-makers are identified.

-a) These General Terms and Conditions shall apply to all SOWs, amendments to SOWs, PDAs and change orders related to SOWs.
+a) These General Terms and Conditions shall apply to all SOWs, amendments to SOWs, and Change Orders related to SOWs.

 a) An Appointment is a prescreened opportunity that meets the approved marketing criteria.
 Vendor’s personnel will not attend the Appointment.
 Vendor provides no assurance that Client’s sales representative will be able to make a sale.
 Vendor is not responsible for the effectiveness of the Client’s sales process, receptiveness of the market to Client’s offering, and proficiency of the Client’s sales representatives.